Azure PostgreSQL

 🚧

-WAL logs and database storage
+WAL and database storage

 Set the Azure replication support to logical.
 You can use the Azure CLI or the Azure Portal to configure this.
 Here's an example script to do that.